 One of the ways intrauterine devices, or IUDs, work to prevent pregnancy is by creating an inflammatory response in the uterus.
 But given the concern around inflammation, is this something IUD users need to be worried about?
 IUDs are one of the most effective forms of contraception, but could they be more harmful than helpful?
 To learn more about IUDs and inflammation, we spoke with Shelza Rivas, a women's health nurse practitioner in Nashville, Tennessee.

-Wait, what do IUDs and inflammation have to do with each other?
+What do IUDs and inflammation have to do with each other?

 All IUDs, whether hormonal or non-hormonal, create an inflammatory response in the uterus.
 "After all, the IUD is a foreign body," says Rivas.
 "When any organ is exposed to a foreign object, like the uterus, inflammation is likely to occur simply because the body's natural response is to try to get rid of it."